Improwised/jovVix/README.md

 - Afterwards run the frontend development server:

 ```
   npm i
   npm run dev
 ```
-- Then you have setup quiz app succesfully in you local environment
+- Then you have setup Jovvix successfully in your local environment

+- Designed to provide a fun and educational experience while ensuring smooth admin management, Jovvix is the perfect solution for interactive quiz-based learning, competitions, or corporate events.

+   cd jovvix
 <br><br>
 # Documentation

   ## Architecture Overview:

 ### System Architecture

-- **Backend:** The quiz app uses a Golang backend to handle the server-side logic.
+- **Backend:** Jovvix uses a Golang backend to handle the server-side logic.
 - **Frontend:** Vue.js and nuxt framework is employed for a single-page application (SPA) architecture and component-based development.
 - **Database:** PostgreSQL is used to handle concurrent requests and manage data efficiently.
 - **Caching:** Redis is utilized for caching and manipulating users' data and requests, improving performance.